TylerFlar/minecord-link/README.md

 # MineCord-Link

-MineCord-Link is a Minecraft plugin that links your Minecraft server to Discord, enabling seemless communication between the two platforms.
+MineCord-Link is a Minecraft plugin that links your Minecraft server to Discord, enabling seamless communication between the two platforms.

-**Note: This project is currently under development and is not yet complete.**
+**Note: This project is currently under development.**

-## Features (Planned)
+## Features

 - Connect your Minecraft server chat with a Discord channel.
 - Send Minecraft server events (player join/leave, achievements, etc.) to Discord.
-- Execute Minecraft commands from Discord
+- Execute Minecraft commands from Discord.
 - Customizable message formats and event notifications.

 ## Requirements